}

 • BUY / SELL markers

-• Exposure weith intensity
+• Conviction-weighted intensity

 Use this section to visually confirm:

-• Entries during favorable price dynamics
+• Entries during favorable structural dynamics

-• Exits during uncertainty
+• Exits during rising uncertainty or breakdown conditions

-6. Monte Carlo Bias & Sigma
+5. Monte Carlo Bias & Sigma

 Monte Carlo Bias

-• Directional skew of simulated future paths
+• Directional skew of simulated future price paths

 Important:

-The Oracle evaluates three price integrity dimensions.
+The Oracle evaluates three orthogonal integrity dimensions.

-Material Integrity (Price Structure)
+Material (Structural) Integrity

-Ethereal Integrity (Information Persistence)
+Ethereal (Temporal) Integrity

-Memory, trend persistence relative to energetic processes.
+Memory and trend persistence relative to energetic processes in relation to price history.

 Together they answer: